Prolia® is licensed for treating:1

 Administer your injection (if you were trained to do it) or book in for an injection as soon as it is convenient for you and your healthcare provider.1 The treatment effect of Prolia® does wear off if treatment is stopped, so it is important you continue to get your injection every six months.
 If you miss an injection you might increase your risk of a fracture.2,3

-Also, mark the next injection date on your calendar, phone, and/or Prolia®
+Mark the injection date on your calendar, phone, and/or Prolia®

 Passport card to keep a record of the next injection date.
 You can download the Prolia®